 - A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a web page from the server.

 - Cookies are either “persistent” cookies or “session” cookies.
 Persistent cookies are stored by a web browser and remain valid until a set expiration date, unless the user (you) deletes it before the expiration date.
 Session cookies expire each time the browser is closed.

 - Cookies usually do not contain any PII.

 - The ISS Website does not use third party cookies.

-ISS strives to adhere to the following principles, which combine domestic and international expectations in privacy regulation, as much as is reasonable in light of the specific purposes:
+ISS strives to adhere to the following principles, which combine domestic and international expectations in privacy regulation, as much as is reasonable in light of the specific purpose:

-- Notice: need to provide clear and accessible language to clients and individuals about ISS’s practices and policies with respect to PII.
+- Notice: need to provide clear and accessible language about practices and policies for handling PII.

-- Choice: respect for individual’s ability to grant and revoke express consent to collection, use, retention, and disclosure of personal information for defined purposes as permitted by law.
+- Choice: respect for individuals’ ability to grant and revoke express consent to the collection, use, retention, and disclosure of PII for defined purposes as permitted by law.

-- Onward Transfer: need to disclose regarding how personal information may be transferred to third parties, particularly when information crosses national borders.
+- Onward Transfer: need to disclose how PII may be transferred to third parties, particularly when information crosses national borders.

-- Security: need to maintain safeguards and adequate protection of personal information.
+- Security: need to maintain safeguards and adequate protection of PII.